OTC-CISRiley/CIS150Info/docs/readme.md

-# Welcome to Level 3
+# Welcome to Clue 3

-## Here are your instructions
+## Here are your final instructions to find the treasure

 #### Locate and save the Exception Handling Assignment
 - locate the exception handling project